 - No liens on assets (including tax liens)

 - No bankruptcies

-What are advantages of crypto loans on Blockfi?
+What are the advantages of crypto loans on Blockfi?

-Main advantage is you don’t have to sell your coins if you hit a rough patch and urgently need money.
-You can then store your cryptos with Blockfi, apply for loan, use it to douse the financial fire and then get your crypto back once you are in a better financial shape and repay the loan.
+The main advantage is you don’t have to sell your coins if you hit a rough patch and urgently need money.
+You can then store your cryptos with Blockfi, apply for a loan, use it to douse the financial fire, and then get your crypto back once you are in better financial shape and repay the loan.